 Although there should not be any liability for personal injuries as a result of its lending activities, Build NYC has been named a party to personal injury litigation in the past.
-Build NYC requires all project companies to purchase and maintain commercial insurance coverage for these risks and to name Build NYC as an additional insured.
-Build NYC is an additional named insured on NYCEDC's general liability policy.
-At June 30, 2022, there were no reported pending personal injury claims or litigation against Build NYC.
+Build NYC requires all project companies to indemnify Build NYC and to purchase and maintain commercial insurance coverage for these risks and name Build NYC as an additional insured.
+Build NYC also is an additional named insured on NYCEDC's general liability policy.
+At June 30, 2023, there were no reported pending personal injury claims or litigation against Build NYC.